Immigration Law

 When will USCIS approve an expedited request?

-An expedited request is a request to USCIS to make an exception and complete processing of your case quickly, even when Premium Processing is not available for that category.
-USCIS only approves expedited requests in limited situations, such as:
+An expedited request asks USCIS to make an exception and finish your case quickly, even when premium processing is not offered for that category.
+However, USCIS only grants these in limited situations.

 • Severe financial loss to a company or person